GuirassyFode/DataEngineeringProject02/README.md

 # DataEngineeringProject02

 # Overview
 This project demonstrates creating tables in PostgreSQL using Python, specifically leveraging the psycopg2 library.
-The script sets up a connection to a PostgreSQL database, creates tables for departments, locations, and employees, inserts data into these tables, and performs a select query to retrieve data.
+The scriptS (Project 1 & 2) sets up a connection to a PostgreSQL database, creates tables for departments, locations, and employees, inserts data into these tables, and performs a select query to retrieve data.

 # Requirements:
 Python 3.x